wernerglinka/gatsby4mdx/README.md

 - Page transitions are implemented with [Framer Motion](https://www.framer.com/motion/).
 Inspiration came from [Ryan Wiemer's Github repo](https://github.com/ryanwiemer/gatsby-using-page-transitions)
 - Section animations are implemented with [React Reveal](https://www.react-reveal.com/)
 - All stying is done with [Emotion](https://emotion.sh/docs/introduction)
+- Images are located in the [Cloudinary](https://cloudinary.com/) CDN, a digital asset management service.
+There are many benefits of using a CDN to serve images.
+See this [articel](https://css-tricks.com/a-guide-to-the-responsive-images-syntax-in-html/) and this [video](https://frontend.center/ep5/demo)